n8design/htwoo/liquid-core/src/_patterns/atoms/avatar/presence.md

 title: Presence
 ---

-This prescence bubble is used to indicate a persons availability status expecially on facepiles.
+This prescence bubble is used to indicate a persons availability status expecially on avatars.
 The following status are defined:

 * away - Away
 * dnd - Do not disturbe